tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 </comment>
 </compare>

+<h2 id="scott-amedure">Scott Amedure <span style="font-size: small">(1995)</span></h2>

 {% assign timecode = "00:34:44" %}

 <compare>
 <james {% include timecode %}>

-Scott Amedure.
 Scott Amedure was a military veteran who appeared on *The Jenny Jones Show* in 1995 at the age of 32. <mark>The Jenny Jones Show was a daytime tabloid talk show that ran for 12 years between 1991 and 2003.
 Low ratings and early seasons led the show to pivot to voyeuristic, exploitive content inspired by successes from talk show hosts such as Jerry Springer and Maury Povich.
 For example, Jenny Jones would bring in a woman who slept with a married man and his wife, encouraging them to confront one another in front of her live studio audience.
 She'd surprise a couple with a paternity test result on air, have spouses reveal affairs and break up with their partners, bring in unruly teenagers who needed discipline, and reveal *secret* same sex crushes.</mark>

 Jenny Jones, though, wasn't quite as popular as her contemporaries.
 The show had started out as a competitor to *Oprah*, but it switched gears to trash TV eventually.